Kalmar Regiment: History

 The regiment has its origins in fänikor (companies) raised in Kalmar County in the 16th century.
 In 1616, these units—along with fänikor from the nearby Kronoberg County—were organised by Gustav II Adolf into Smålands storregemente, of which twelve of the total 24 companies were recruited in Kalmar County.
 Smålands storregemente consisted of three field regiments, of which Kalmar Regiment was one.
 Sometime around 1623, the grand regiment was permanently split into three smaller regiments, of which Kalmar Regiment was one.

 Kalmar Regiment was one of the original 20 Swedish infantry regiments mentioned in the Swedish constitution of 1634.
-The regiment's first commander was Patrick Ruthwen.
+The regiment's first commander was Patrick Ruthven, 1st Earl of Forth.
 The regiment was allotted in 1686.
 The regiment was given the designation I 20 (20th Infantry Regiment) in a general order in 1816.
 The designation was changed to I 21 in 1892.

 The regiment was garrisoned in Eksjö from 1906, before it was merged with Jönköping Regiment to form Jönköping-Kalmar Regiment in 1927.
 Kalmar Regiment was reorganised in 1994 as a local defence district with the designation Fo 18, although disbanded again just three years later in 1997.